Environmentally sensitive areas

 We made the following four commitments in 2003 that still apply today:

-- we will not explore for, or develop, oil and gas resources in natural World Heritage Sites;
+- we will not explore for, or develop, oil and gas resources in natural and mixed World Heritage Sites;

 - we will further improve the way we operate in International Union for Conservation of Nature (IUCN) Category I-IV protected areas, and areas of high biodiversity value;